wsaada19/block-splat/README.md

 ## Play test results and feedback

+I ran a play test with some friends midway through the jam and gathered some valuable feedback that influenced the final game.
+Here are some of the important changes:

 1. Changing classed via the UI was not a good user experience, players can now change classes with the number keys.
 2. Friendly fire is fun but should be toggled off by default.
 3. Standing at a high ground and spraying as slingshot was OP, I buffed the other classes and created a new sniper class that can snipe players from a distance.